Guide to the Business School Capstone Project - Types & Examples

 UCLA Anderson School of Management Capstone Project

-The MBA program at UCLA Anderson School of Management offers three capstone options: the Global Access Program (GAP), the Business Creation Option (BCO), and Anderson Student Asset Management (ASAM).
+The MBA program at UCLA Anderson School of Management offers three capstone options: the Global Access Program (GAP), the Business Creation Project (BCP), and Anderson Student Asset Management (ASAM).

 Along the way, students are advised by faculty members who have directed, invested in, and provided consulting services to leading companies worldwide.
 In the last 20 years, over 3,000 students have completed the GAP, impacting 738 companies across 23 countries.

-For students with an entrepreneurship focus, the BCO offers them the chance to launch a company.
-After taking two prerequisite courses to prepare their business plans, students will work in teams across two academic quarters.
+For students with an entrepreneurship focus, the BCP offers them the chance to launch a company.
+Students will work in teams across two academic quarters after taking two prerequisite courses to prepare their business plans.
 Through extensive research, development, and implementation, students will put strategies for every aspect of their business into practice.
 In three years, the BCO has had 47 teams and launched 24 companies.

 The ASAM program is for current and aspiring quants who want experience as successful long-term portfolio managers.
 Guided by a faculty advisor and oversight committee, students in the ASAM program will select an optimal mix of equity, fixed income, and cash investments.
 Each four-member team manages approximately $200,000.
 Students will rotate work roles between that of an executive board member, strategy lead, risk manager, and programmer.